-ESG improvement over time as a source of potential alpha is central to our ESG-integrated deep-value investment philosophy.
-It therefore makes sense to track the names in the portfolio with the greatest opportunity for ESG improvement.
-We call this the ESG Opportunity List.
+ESG improvement over time as a source of potential alpha is central to our ESG-integrated, deep-value investment philosophy.
+We therefore track the names in the portfolio with the greatest opportunity for ESG improvement.
+We call this our ESG Opportunity List.

-This is a systematically-identified portfolio-specific list, generated through proprietary analysis conducted by the research team (PMs, research analysts and ESG team), of opportunities in our portfolio where material ESG issues exist and engagement could have a positive impact.
 This is not simply a list of all companies with material ESG issues and/or a list of laggards determined by a third party.
+It is a systematically identified, portfolio-specific list, generated through proprietary analysis conducted by our research team (portfolio managers, industry analysts, and the ESG team), consisting of opportunities in our portfolio where material ESG issues exist and engagement could have a positive impact.

-There are added documentation expectations for names on the Opportunity List, specifically an engagement plan developed by the research team.
+An engagement plan is developed by the research team for each company on the Opportunity List.
 This engagement plan has a defined objective as well as key milestones to keep in mind when monitoring and tracking progress.

-At the time we create an engagement plan, we also assign the company a progress rating from 1 to 3.
+In conjunction with the creation of an engagement plan, we assign the company a progress rating from 1 to 3.
 A score of '1' is for those companies that have made little to no progress on the objectives we have outlined and/or have not yet acknowledged the issues.
-A '3' rating is for companies making substantial progress in addressing our objectives and/or are highly engaged in addressing the issues.
-Names that have been classified as a '3' for 6 months or more may be - though not always - good candidates for potential removal from the Opportunity List.
-The rating system allows us to track the progress of names on the Opportunity List over time.
+A '3' rating is for companies that are making substantial progress in addressing our objectives and/or are highly engaged in addressing the issues.
+Companies that have been classified as a '3' for at least 6 months may be-though they are not always-good candidates for potential removal from the Opportunity List.
+The rating system allows us to track the progress of companies on the Opportunity List over time.